Asas '50: History

+An important event in the early history of Asas '50 was the debate on the purpose of literature that occurred between two groups.
+The Utusan Melayu group, headed by Asraf, Asas '50's chief ideologue, and the Majalah Hiburan group headed by Hamzah Hussien.
+The crux of the debate was whether to follow "Art for Society" (Seni untuk Masyarakat) or "Art for Art's Sake" (Seni untuk Seni).
+According to researcher Athi Sivan, Hamzah propagated the Gautierian understanding of art and called to distance Asas '50 from the left-wing ideologies prevalent at that time in Singapore, especially in Utusan Melayu.
+The debate resulted in Hamzah leaving Asas '50 to form a new literary organisation.
+Following this debate, Asas '50 became less active after 1955, when several of its main members (Keris Mas, Usman Awang, etc.) left for mainland Malaya.

 An attempt initiated by Asas '50 to absorb the splinter literary groups such as Grup Gelorasa and Pass into Asas '50 was carried out in 1974.
 A new slogan "Literature for the Community" was coined to provide a mutual understanding and mission among the new members of Asas '50.
 The slogan was intentionally generic and without ideological leanings.
 It was accepted by all the new members of Asas '50.
 However, the purpose of Asas '50 had also changed, as it was no longer necessary to fight for the independence and physical extrication of the community.
-For this reason, Asas '50's stated aim was to free the community from psychological and intellectual oppression left behind during the reign of the colonial masters and the Japanese Occupation.
+For this reason, Asas '50's stated aim was to free the community from psychological and intellectual oppression left behind during the reign of the colonial masters and the Japanese cccupation.
 Asas '50's mission is still schooled in the concept of "Literature for the Community" even though it has since changed its slogan.